-If your abdominal aortic aneurysm ruptures you may get severe pain in the middle or side of your abdomen or in your groin, or you may feel a pulsating sensation in your abdomen.
+If your abdominal aortic aneurysm ruptures you may get pain in the middle or side of your abdomen or in your groin.
+Or, you may feel a pulsating sensation in your abdomen.
 You may also have other symptoms that include:

 - a rapid heartbeat